 As touched on last week, this week we revisit the self-care pillar of Health Literacy.
-Being health literate means to understand and distinguish between credible and noncredible sources.
+Being health literate means understanding and distinguish between credible and noncredible sources.

 Optimal use of treatments and services means being able to safely and correctly use medicines from the supermarket and pharmacy, such as knowing how much pain relief to take and when to take it.
 This also means being able to select and access health services when needed.
 Sometimes, you may not have to make a trip to the doctor for something such as a headache; this is when a pharmacist might be able to help you.
 More complicated or ongoing symptoms may require a visit to your GP or specialist.

-Below are some useful links to help understand responsible use of treatments and services:
+Below are some useful links to help understand the responsible use of treatments and services: